Mother calls for mandatory flotation suits after daughter drowns in snowmobile accident

 Sarah Lumsden.
 16, drowned after the snowmobile she was riding fell through the ice on Lake Scugog near Port Perry, which is 82 kilometres northeast of Toronto.

-Reuter, who lives in Port Perry, wants to see enforcement of flotation devices for all snowmobile riders and additional policing on frozen lakes.
+Reuter, who lives in Port Perry, is now urging a law requiring flotation devices for all snowmobile riders and additional policing on frozen lakes.

 Currently, there is no law enforcing the wearing of flotation suits while snowmobiling in Ontario.